amo13/spleeter-wrapper/README.md

 You might want to use `--process_codec WAV` if you want to preserve lossless output from Spleeter, at the expense of needing much more HDD space during processing.

-Regardless, the final output files will be returned in the same codec/extension as the audio file input to the script.
+Regardless, the _final output files_ will be returned in the same codec/extension as the audio file input to the script.
+If you send `filename.mp3` in, you get `vocals.mp3` etc. out.

+You might not care about preserving a lossless compression during processing, but still want the output file in WAV.
+Maybe for further processing in tools such as [Audacity](https://www.audacityteam.org/).
+If so, then it is recommended to use M4A during processing, but simply convert the output file afterwards, by running `ffmpeg -i vocals.mp3 vocals.wav`.
+To avoid having to use WAV as the `--process_codec`, which would take extra time, and could take a lot of HDD space.

+## Run time

+One example: A 2 hour audio file took about 25 min to process, using 2 stems and M4A as the process codec.
+The file was originally 31 MB in WMA format, and each stem ('vocals', etc.) was returned as a 130.6 MB file in WMA format.
+Taking about 260 MB disk space as the end result (after the system cache was cleared).
+During processing, however, the script consumed about 800 MB disk space.

+In another case, with the same settings, a 1 hour clip took 15 min to process.

 # How spleeter-wrapper works